Taskeract Taskeract

 Right-click a session in the sidebar and choose Delete.
 Taskeract performs a safety check before deleting:

-• If the session's worktree has uncommitted changes, you'll see a warning with the number of affected files.
+• If the session's workspace has uncommitted changes, you'll see a warning with the number of affected files.

 • If the session's branch has not been merged into the base branch and there is no open pull request, you choose whether to also remove the remote branch or keep it.